nextcloud/ocsms/README.md

 4. Click "activate"

 ## :question: Solve encoding errors on MySQL
-If you are on MySQL or MariaDB and have issues with the databse, the cause may be that you have to enable 4-byte support.
+If you are on MySQL or MariaDB and have issues with the database, the cause may be that you have to enable 4-byte support.
 Here is a guide: https://docs.nextcloud.com/server/11/admin_manual/maintenance/mysql_4byte_support.html

 ## :eyes: Screenshot